PyPSA/PyPSA/doc/user-guide/optimal-power-flow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To ensure that the optimized power system is robust against line failures, security-constrained optimization through `Network.optimize.optimize_security_constrained` enforces security margins for power flow on `Line` components.
-See :doc:`contingency_analysis` for more details.
+See :doc:`/user-guide/contingency-analysis` for more details.